OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     * ``start_values_per_quantity``: a dictionary with values that are used to construct the start vector for the maximization if the start vector is not provided directly.
 Only used in CHS estimator.
     * ``wa_standard_error_method``: a string that indicates which method is used to calculate standard_errors if the WA estimator is used.
 Curently "bootstrap" is the only option.
     * ``chs_standard_error_method``:  a string that indicates which method is used to calculate standard_errors if the CHS estimator is used.
 Currently the options "op_of_gradient" (outer product of gradient), "hessian_inverse" and "bootstrap" are supported with the CHS estimator.
     * ``save_intermediate_optimization_results``: boolean variable.
-If true, the the optional arguments of SkillModel (save_path, model_name, dataset_name) have to be specified in order to generate a directory where the intermediate results are stored.
+If True, the optional arguments of SkillModel a save_path has to be specified.
 The default value is False.
-Only used in CHS estimator.
     * ``save_params_before_calculating_standard_errors``: boolean variable.
-If true, the the optional arguments of SkillModel (save_path, model_name, dataset_name) have to be specified in order to generate a directory where the intermediate results are stored.
+If True, the optional arguments of SkillModel a save_path has to be specified.
 The default value is False.
+Only used in CHS estimator.

+    ..
+Note:: The save-options carry over to bootstrap.
+For this, the save_path will automatically be adapted to generate subdirectories.

     * ``maxiter`` and ``maxfun``: the maximal number of iterations or function evaluations for estimators that use numerical optimization techniques.
 The default for both is one million which probably won't be reached in practice.
     * ``period_identifier`` and ``person_identifier``: give the names of the columns that identify the periods and individuals in the dataset.
 The defaults are 'period' and 'id'.
     * ``bootstrap_nreps``: number of bootstrap replications if the standard_error_method of the chosen estimator is bootstrap.
 Default is 300.
-    * ``bootstrap_sample_size``: size of the samples that are drawn from the dataset with replacement.
+    * ``bootstrap_sample_size``: size of the samples that are drawn from the dataset with replacement if no bootstrap_samples are provided.
 Default is the number of observations in the dataset nobs.
     * ``bootstrap_nprocesses``: amount of multiprocessing during the calculation of bootstrap standard errors.
 The default is 'None' which means that all available cores are used.
-    * ``save_bootstrap_params``: boolean value that indicates whether the bootstrap parameter vectors are saved on disk.
-The default is False.
-If True, SkillModel has to be called with a save_path.

 Differences between estimators:
 *******************************